 Get Started with TMJ Treatment in Womack, MO at Axes Physical Therapy

 Axes Physical Therapy offers a free injury screening for those dealing with jaw pain or who believe they may have Temporomandibular Joint Dysfunction (TMD).
-Our personalized, patient-centered approach to TMJ treatment in Womack, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
-We offer Temporomandibular Joint Dysfunction therapy at our Ballwin location.
+With a customized, patient-first approach to TMJ treatment in Womack, MO, we offer effective solutions to relieve pain, enhance jaw function, and improve quality of life.
+You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.